TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 I'll be using an STM32F405RGT board in the examples.
 If you plan to follow along with your own board, make sure it's capable of timer-triggered DMA and DAC.
 An oscilloscope would also be handy for checking DAC output.

 {% alert "simple" %}
 This post is much longer than I expected.
-My suggested approach of reading is to first gain a high-level understanding, then dig into the examples for details.
+My suggested approach of reading is to first gain a high-level understanding (possibly skipping the nitty gritty examples), then dig into the examples for details.
 {% endalert %}

 ## Timers ⏳